open-pioneer/trails-starter/docs/tutorials/HowToPublishAPackage.md

 #### Updating package.json

 We're missing a `license`, a `version` and the correct `dependencies`.
-We have also been told by to configure `publishConfig.directory`:
+We have also been told to configure `publishConfig.directory`:

 ```diff
 // package.json